cdelley/BayesianLinearModels/README.md

-Playing arround with Bayesian linear regression models in NumPyro
+Playing around with Bayesian linear regression models in NumPyro